 It takes about 15 minutes to complete our biomechanical and postural sway assessment suite.
 Typical output is 70-100 athletes per testing day.

 4c Sports assessments are covered by some insurance providers.
-We accepts HSA cards and can provide itemized receipts to submit to your insurance company.
+We accept HSA cards and can provide itemized receipts to submit to your insurance company.

 Postural sway data is available immediately following the assessment.
 For individual biomechanical assessments, we strive to make data available online by the next business day.